top of page

 Surface Level, Panke Culture, Berlin, Germany, 2025 (Excerpt)

-Surface Level is a performance in which low-frequency audio grooves—inscribed onto the organic surface of amber as fixed loops—are transformed into fluid gestures through acoustic and material interference.
-Pressure, sediment, and time have formed the amber, now it forms the sound: high-pitched distortions, sonic irregularities, and rhythmic deviations that had not existed in the tones generated in the sterile environment of a software.
-Each groove here becomes a fragment of an oscillating puzzle, where fixed loops continuously shape and reshape one another through resonance, phase cancellation and contact.
+Surface Level is a live performance in which low-frequency audio grooves—inscribed as fixed loops onto the organic surface of amber—are transformed into fluid gestures through acoustic and material interference.
+Pressure, sediment, and time have formed the amber; now it forms the sound: high-pitched distortions, sonic irregularities, and rhythmic deviations that did not exist in sine waves generated within the sterile environment of software.

-The amber came from the artist’s father’s jewelry workshop — brittle, cloudy, too fractured for commercial use.
-Monolithic disks assembled from leftover fragments were milled into hollow, uneven forms with no connection to the center of a turntable, echoing their origins — something discarded, a fragment of a supposedly larger picture.
+The amber originates from the artist’s father’s jewelry workshop: brittle, cloudy material discarded as commercially unusable.
+Monolithic disks assembled from these leftover fragments were milled into hollow, uneven forms with no fixed relationship to the center of a turntable, echoing their origins as something residual—a piece of a supposedly larger picture.
+Without overlooking the sacral and ethnographic symbolism of amber, the work listens through these associations, approaching the material as a geological field recording of multiple overlapping processes rather than specific practices.

 >>This is not ritual.
 It is labor: mechanical, repetitive, and unrecorded.
 Movements that shaped matter as its dust crept from my father’s workshop onto his clothes and settled into our home.